Mexico has a comprehensive legal and statutory Immigration Policy affecting Mexicans and foreign nationals

 Visa de Residente Permanente: Permanent Resident Visa

-The Permanent Resident Visa is intended for people seeking permanent residency status in Mexico, and/or those who may seek eventual Mexican Citizenship.
+The Permanent Resident permit is intended for people seeking permanent residency status in Mexico, and/or those who may seek eventual Mexican Citizenship.
 You do not need to be a Temporary Resident first to become a Permanent Resident later, provided that you fulfill the other requirements needed for permanent residency.

 To apply for and be granted a permanent resident visa, the applicants must: